apkelly/ErgEmporium/README.md

 # ErgEmprorium Etsy store
 If you don't have access to a 3D printer but would like to install these enhancements on your own Concept 2 Rower, please check out my [Etsy store](https://ergemporium.etsy.com) where I sell and ship pre-printed versions.

-If you do have a 3D printer and would still like to support my open source efforts, there is a digital "Thank you" card you can purchase on my store which directly goes to helping me to work on project like these.
+If you do have a 3D printer and would still like to support my open source efforts, there is a digital "Thank you" card you can purchase on my store which directly goes to helping me work on projects like these.